Carolina blue: Background

+History

 Use of the light blue color at UNC dates from 1795 when the Dialectic (blue) and Philanthropic (white) Societies of the university chose representative colors.
 Society members would wear a blue or white ribbon at university functions, and blue or white ribbons were attached to the diplomas of graduates.
 Light blue and white have been UNC's sporting colors since the 1880s, when UNC's football team adopted the light blue and white of the Di-Phi Societies as their colors.